DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge/spring-week-3-ect-theory.md

   Teacher: “Thank you, Anna.
-Let’s stop there and check some things.
+Let's stop there and check some things.
 Firstly, are there any words we need to clarify?”

-Joe: “What does ‘grocer’ mean?”
+Joe: “What does 'grocer' mean?”

-  Anna: “That’s the question I was going to ask – what is a grocer?
+  Anna: “That's the question I was going to ask – what is a grocer?
 And who is a grocer boy?”